VocabHunter/VocabHunter/README.md

 # How To Run VocabHunter

-To try the system out, you can run it directly from the command line as follows:
+Go to the [download](http://vocabhunter.github.io/download/) page of the website to get the latest release of VocabHunter.
+Alternatively, you can run the development version from the command line as follows:
 ~~~
 $ ./gradlew :gui:run
 ~~~